-For the first time, researchers now have access to all high-value primary samples regardless of starting cell number or viability.
-Leveraging proprietary levitation technology developed at Stanford University, the LeviCell delivers simple, label-free cell separation in a fast, reliable, and very gentle solution to sort fully viable cell populations.
+For the first time, researchers now have access to high-value primary samples regardless of starting cell number or viability.
+Leveraging proprietary levitation technology developed at Stanford and Harvard Universities, the LeviCell delivers simple, label-free cell separation in a fast, reliable, and very gentle solution to sort fully viable cell populations.

-“Up until today, researchers have had to make several compromises in their research methods during sample prep and cell manipulation.
-You either stain and damage cells, you compromise yield, or you have lower levels of accuracy.
-With Levitas’ LeviCell, researchers no longer need to make that compromise and can speed up their workflow to really separate cells in minutes instead of hours,” says Geoff Facer, VP of Engineering at Levitas.
-“We are thrilled about the opportunities this technology will open up for oncology, bacteriology, and immunology research.”
+“Up until today, researchers have had to make several compromises in their research methods during sample preparation and cell manipulation.
+This involved staining or damaging cells, compromising yield and accuracy.
+With Levitas’ LeviCell, researchers no longer need to make that compromise and can speed up their workflow to separate cells in minutes instead of hours,” says Lars Steinmetz, co-founder of Levitas.
+“We are thrilled about the opportunities this technology will enable for oncology, bacteriology, and immunology research.”

 Learn More at Levitasbio.com